letsencrypt/website/content/en/docs/staging-environment.md

 # Certificate Transparency

-The staging environment submits pre-certificates to the Let's Encrypt [Sapling](/docs/ct-logs) and Google [testtube](http://www.certificate-transparency.org/known-logs#TOC-Test-Logs) CT test logs and includes returned SCTs in the issued certificates.
+The staging environment uses several test CT logs.
+SCTs from these logs are included in staging certificates.
+However, as staging is a test environment only, CT cannot be used to observe staging issued certificates reliably.

+These logs include Let's Encrypt [Testing Logs](/docs/ct-logs#testing), as well as test logs from other Certificate Transparency log operators.

+Additionally, some [ct-test-srv](https://pkg.go.dev/github.com/letsencrypt/boulder/test/ct-test-srv) logs may be used, which are not actual logs and do not store issued certificates.

 # Continuous Integration / Development Testing